-Megan Reitz is author of Dialogue in Organizations and a professor at Ashridge Business School.
+Megan Reitz is author of Dialogue in Organizations and professor of leadership and dialogue, Hult Ashridge Executive Education.
 Her new groundbreaking global research (with Michael Chaskalson) explores the impact of mindfulness training on key leadership capacities.
 She takes the Thinkers50 50 seconds dialogue challenge.

 What book are you currently reading?